psychoinformatics-de/cbbs-imaging-docs/content/pages/datamanagement/demo_scandb.rst

 acquisition hardware of the LIN.
 Metadata from any acquisition session can then be aggregated into this dataset, to track all acquisitions made on those devices, as well as to be able to query for individual scan sessions, DICOM series, or individual DICOM images.
-Such query only require the presence of metadata, and do not depend on the availability of actual raw data.
+Such queries only require the presence of metadata, and do not depend on the availability of actual raw data.

 .. code-block:: sh